 Besides profiting from the misery of mill dogs, online sellers are also renowned scam artists.
 Same goes for ads in Kijijji and other free community “papers” – be sure to visit!

-Check out these 5 tricks that are all-too-common: 5 scams to avoid when buying a dog.
+Check out these all-too-common swindles: 5 scams to avoid when buying a dog.

-To find an adoptable Morkie, check out these two great sites: Petango and Petfinder.
+To find an adoptable Morkie, check out these two sites: Petango and Petfinder.
 They operate right across North America, automatically collecting information from every pound, shelter and rescue group — in real time — to let people know what dogs are available, where.
-Terrific sites!

 If you’re dealing with a local breeder, here are the things you should look for: your local Morkie mom.

 Finally, another route to go is to check with Yorkshire Terrier and Maltese breed clubs and websites.
-They sometimes have cross-bred puppies available from one of their members.
+They sometimes have mixed breed puppies available.

 How much do Morkies cost?